 mark = "-" / "_" / "." / "!" / "~" / "*" / " ' "/ "(" / ")"

 Please refer to RFC 3261 for more details.

-If a switch operator wants to protect himself from billing disputes with vendors, that are not recognizing special characters properly (based on rfc 3261), it is possible to restrict the length of the number and reject the calls longer than the E.164 format.
+If a switch operator wants to protect himself from billing disputes with vendors that do not recognize special characters (based on RFC 3261), it is possible to restrict the length of the number and reject calls with numbers longer than the E.164 format.

 For example, the Vendor removes the period ('.') from incoming CLD 380.630700341 so that the number becomes 380630700341, Sippy checks the prefix as if it were 380. (with the period) The operator can set "Min.
 Length" and "Max.
 Length" for the 380 prefix to be 12 in the Destinations menu.